As you know, an outdoor kitchen is a huge investment. You want it to last as long as possible.

 Granite is excellent for sleek and contemporary outdoor kitchen ideas.

 It’s a dense, hard material that’s easy to maintain.
-With the right sealer, outdoor kitchen granite countertops are resistant to staining, as well.
+With the right sealer, outdoor kitchen granite countertops are stain-resistant as well.

 Soapstone